redis/redis-doc/topics/functions-intro.md

 20075:M 1 Jan 2022 16:54:01.309 # Only one key name is allowed
 ```

+## Functions in cluster

+As noted above, loading a function is already automatically propagated to replicas, but it is not (yet) automatically propagated to other cluster nodes.
+Currently an administration act is required in order to load the functions to all cluster nodes (similarly to how modules should be loaded).
+It is not intended to be the responsibility of the client application, or the client library cluster support to do that.

+This can be achieved by using `redis cli --cluster call`

+Note however that `redis-cli --cluster add-node` automatically takes care to propagate the loaded functions from one of the existing nodes to the new node.

+## Functoins and ephemeral use case

+In some cases there's a need to spin up an empty Redis with functions preloaded into it, so that they're available before Redis starts serving clients.
+For these cases, it is possible to use `redis-cli --functoins-rdb` to extract the functions from an existing server, and place that RDB file to be loaded by Redis at startup.

 ## Function flags

 When you register a function, the server does not know how it accesses the database.